fedebaldo/BTreeVisualizerApplet/README.md

 The root in the drawed panel will have button-children you can use to expand the tree.
 Format of the input to each button is the same used to draw the root

+To run the html file from your browser you have to change your java settings:

+- find java settings
+- select security field and allow java on your browser
+- than add to the exception list file:///"full-path-to"/applet.html

+The applet is working on firefox, still have problem in safari. chrome doesn't support java applet.